 Public School Foundation/Alumni

-Buy a ticket for $5, and you could win a 5-minute grocery shopping spree or one of four $100 gift cards.
+The fundraiser offered a chance to buy a ticket for $5, for the opportunity to win a 5-minute grocery shopping spree or one of four $100 gift cards.
 Each ticket includes a coupon for $5 off a grocery purchase of $50 or more.
-(The $5 coupon is good through Dec.
-31, 2017.)

 Prize drawing for employees

 The first drawing was from names of all employees who contribute.
 The second drawing was for new givers or employees who increased their giving level.

 Jennifer Gibson, assistant band director, won an iPad mini, donated by the Foundation, and Terry Foster, accompanist for vocal music, won a Chromebook, donated by Matt Hocker Agency – American Family Insurance.
 Hocker is a member of the Foundation’s Board of Directors.

 Pictured, from left: Jodie Huston, Foundation Executive Director; Jennifer Gibson; Terry Foster; and Matt Hocker.

 A mini golf tournament on Sept.
 25 raised $500 for the Ray-Pec Public School Foundation.
 Thanks to everyone who participated in this fun event at Aaron's Family Fun Center.

 The golf tournament was hosted by Community Financial Services Group.

 Congrats to the first place team of Shawn Jones, Lori Jones, Billie Godfrey, and Mike Godfrey!
 All four are Ray-Pec High School alumni.